BUGO07/chronos/README.md

 - Memory Management
 - PS/2 Keyboard
 - PS/2 Mouse
+- Cooperative Scheduler
-- Async Task Executor
+- ACPI
 - Basic Shell (i know its not supposed to be there, its temporary)

 ## TODO:

-- ACPI
-- Scheduler
+- Preemptive Scheduler
+- PCI
 - VFS
 - USB
+- Userspace

-## Known Bugs
+## Known Bugs/Issues

-- Sometimes address overflow in vmm on real hardware.
+- Sometimes address overflow in vmm on real hardware in debug builds.
+- Reboot causes a pagefault after booting.
+- No way to wake up from sleep yet.

 ## Building And Running